 - places a high value on knowledge;

-- seeks to develop strong character in line with our core values of determination, courage, humility, accountability, honourable purpose, integrity and compassion;
+- seeks to develop strong character in line with our core virtues of love, wisdom, fairness, self-control, courage, humility and integrity;

 - supports the local and wider community by creating knowledgeable and responsible citizens, who use their unique gifts in the service of others.

 In order to realise these aims, the curriculum is designed so that students:

 - have access to a diverse and accessible curriculum;

 - have opportunities to develop academic knowledge and skills alongside creativity and the confidence to express themselves clearly;

 - are guided and prepared to access a wide variety of different careers in line with their interests and abilities;